rackerlabs/support-how-to/content/rackspace-email/blacklist-addresses-domains-and-ip-addresses-in-rackspace-email.md

 ### Blacklist an email address or domain

-1. Log into your mailbox at [apps.rackspace.com](https://apps.rackspace.com).
+1. Log in to your mailbox at [apps.rackspace.com](https://apps.rackspace.com).

 2. Click your email address in the upper right-hand corner, and select **Settings** from the menu.